 Robert Greene knocks out bestsellers.
 One after another.
 Seriously, that’s what he does.
 Between 1998 and 2009 he published 4 NYT bestsellers: The 48 Laws of Power, The Art of Seduction, The 33 Strategies of War and The 50th Law (with rapper 50 Cent).

-To make it a full hand, he then published Mastery in 2012, which explains not only his own approach to master the craft of writing, but also the path all masters seem to take, using historical and contemporary figures as examples, as he often does in his books.
+To make it a full hand, he then published Mastery in 2012, which explains not only his own approach to master the craft of writing but also the path all masters seem to take.
+To do so, he uses historical and contemporary figures as examples, as he often does in his books.

 Nobody said the path to mastery would be easy.
 Here are the 3 first steps you can take:

 - Trust your gut to find your discipline to master.

 - Take an apprenticeship and get paid to learn.

 - Once you complete your apprenticeship, challenge everything you learned.

 Lesson 1: Trust your gut feeling to pick a skill to master.

 Every one of us has probably had a few rare moments in their lives where the felt an inner voice calling out to them.